raspibolt/raspibolt/lightning-mobile-wallet.md

 * Click on 'Use Tor'

-* Click on 'Scan LNDConnect config' and when prompted, allow Zeus to take pictures
+* Click on 'Scan LNDConnect config' and allow Zeus to take pictures when prompted

 * Scan the QR code generated earlier

-* Click on 'Save settings', Zeus is now connecting to your node, it might take a while the first time.
+* Click on 'Save settings'.
+Zeus is now connecting to your node, and it might take a while the first time.

 ---